gcpug/apps-script-monitor/README.md

 ## Create monitor script

-* Create a google sheet
+* Create a google sheet then open the sheet apps script and past the content from "monitor-apps-script.js".
 * Update the following informations

 ```